aleon1220/kiwiki/readme.md

 ## AWS RDS MySQL engine

-MySQL has a cloud behaviuour in AWS or any other cloud provider.
+MySQL has a cloud behaviuour in AWS or any other cloud provider

-Some specific commands will be posted here

 ## PostgreSQL